 This is part of a larger series on introducing Depth and Complexity

 My goal with any of the prompts of depth and complexity is to change students’ thinking, not merely “use depth and complexity.”
 We should see a serious change in the way students think about and understand a topic.
-It’s not about dropping a picture onto a worksheet.
+It’s not about dropping an icon onto a worksheet.

 My Problem

-In the past, I’d use Unanswered Questions like this: “What don’t you know about this topic?”
-It would come at the bottom of a worksheet.
+In the past, I’d write “What ❓ questions do you still have?” at the bottom of a worksheet.
 Totally tacked on.
-Not really thought out.
-And there’s no way that it met my goal of significantly changing the way students think about a topic.
+There’s no way that it met my goal of changing the way students think about a topic.

-Since then I’ve learned that we’ve got an epidemic in school: kids don’t ask curious questions.
-To me, it’s an education emergency that we are all complicit in.
-Unanswered Questions is a tool to help us fix this problem.
+Since then, I’ve learned that we’ve got an epidemic in school: kids don’t ask curious questions.
+Unanswered Questions is a tool that can help us fix this problem.

 Unanswered Questions reminds us that learning begins when we wonder; when we realize that we’re missing something.
 As teachers, it reminds us to give students room to even realize they don’t know something before cramming them full of information.